Nebraska 6-week abortion ban fails to advance in Legislature

 On Thursday, a vote to end debate so the bill could advance to a final round of debate failed 32-15.
 The motion needed 33 votes.

+Neal, like most in the crowd, expressed shock at the vote’s failure.

+“This gives me hope for the future,” she said.
+“It gives me hope that the direction we’ve been seeing — across the country — could turn around.”

-It failed to get that crucial vote when Republican Sen. Merv Riepe abstained.
-Riepe is a cosigner of the bill, but expressed concern that a six-week ban might not give women enough time to even know they were pregnant.
+The bill failed to get the crucial 33rd vote when Sen. Merv Riepe abstained.
+He was a cosigner of the bill, but expressed concern earlier this year that a six-week ban might not give women enough time to even know they were pregnant.

-The bill includes exceptions for cases of rape, incest and medical emergencies that threaten the life of the mother, making specific exceptions for ectopic pregnancies, IVF procedures, and allowing for the removal of a fetus that has died in the womb.
-It also does not ascribe criminal penalties to either women who receive or doctors who perform abortions.
-Instead, it would subject doctors who perform abortions in violation of the measure to professional discipline, which could include losing their medical licenses.
+The failed Nebraska bill included exceptions for cases of rape, incest and medical emergencies that threaten the life of the mother and made specific exceptions for ectopic pregnancies and IVF procedures.
+It also allowed for the removal of a fetus that has died in the womb.
+It did not ascribe criminal penalties to either women who receive or doctors who perform abortions.
+Instead, it would have subjected doctors who perform abortions in violation of the measure to professional discipline, which could include losing their medical licenses.

-Opponents of the bill were reluctant to take a stand on the amendment, focusing instead on concerns that the bill’s language is ambiguous and could make medical professionals subject to criminal penalties — in particular a 1977 state law that makes abortion performed outside of accepted medical procedures a felony.
+Opponents seemed prepared to back Riepe’s amendment by the end of debate, but focused mostly on concerns about the bill, saying it was ambiguous and might make medical professionals subject to criminal penalties — in particular a 1977 state law that makes abortion performed outside of accepted medical procedures a felony.

-“Doctors are not going to have an adequate opportunity to know what’s going on with this law,” Sen. John Cavanaugh said Thursday.
+“Doctors are not going to have an adequate opportunity to know what’s going on with this law,” Sen. John Cavanaugh said.

-The bill’s author, Thurston Sen. Joni Albrecht rejected that argument, saying the bill is the “friendliest” abortion ban to the medical community in the country.
+The bill’s author, Thurston Sen. Joni Albrecht, rejected that argument, saying it “is the friendliest pro-life bill out there” to the medical community.
 But she rejected a compromise bill introduced by Omaha Sen. Jen Day that would explicitly exempt women and medical professionals from criminal penalties associated with an abortion.

 “This is simply not necessary,” Albrecht said.
 She also rejected Riepe’s amendment, objecting to giving pregnant people 12 weeks to get an abortion because her 6-week proposal “was a big compromise” from the total abortion ban — which had no exceptions for rape or incest — she introduced and failed to get passed last year.